raghada30/Travel-in-Saudi-Arabia/README.md

 ![view Read More](screenshots/ViewReadMore.png)
-A new page appears on the official tourism website for readers with more details about the cities.
+When you click the "read more" button, a new page appears on the official tourist website for readers containing more details about the cities.